dhellmann/pymotw/PyMOTW/smtpd/index.rst

 data
   The full `RFC 2822`_ message body.

 Since the default implementation of ``process_message()`` raises NotImplementedError, to demonstrate using SMTPServer we need to create a subclass and provide a useful implementation.
-Let's create a simple server to print information about the messages recieved.
+Let's create a simple server to print information about the messages received.

 .. include:: smtpd_custom.py
     :literal:
     :start-after: #end_pymotw_header

-Since SMTPServer uses asyncore, to run the server we run the ``asyncore.loop()`` function.
+Since SMTPServer uses :mod:`asyncore`, to run the server we run the ``asyncore.loop()`` function.

 Now, we need a client to send data.
 By adapting one of the examples from the :mod:`smtplib` page, we can set up a client to send data to our test server running locally on port 1025.